 Just before the Christmas holidays, my mate Jeff and I had embarked on a quest.
 Either one of us would win the heart of this beautiful girl.
 Actually, I thought Jeff would win as I always felt a bit of a weed compared to him.
 Gladly it was not a matter of best man wins.

 Christmas is a bit like birthdays; it reminds us of the passing of time.
 Of feelings we once had, but have no more.
 Of faces and shapes we once knew so well, but now are faded images.
-Of places, sounds and smells that are lost to us forever.
-The feelings pass, the shapes change, and all grows dim.
+Of places, sounds and smells reminding us of another time.
+The feelings pass, the shapes change, but the memories remain.

 Is nothing permanent?
 Is there nothing to rely on?
-Is it really possible for a child, born into poverty, laid in an animal's feeding trough, to give some shape and permanence to our fleeting life?
+Is it really possible for a child, born into poverty, laid in an animal's feeding trough, for that child to give some shape and permanence to our fleeting memories?
 If life is but images and memories, what purpose can it have?
-It becomes nothing more than the random rush of forms from childhood to senility.
-Memories past and unfulfilled.
+It becomes nothing more than the random rush of forms from childhood to senility - unrequited images of the past.